What is GitHub Actions and why is it used?

 How do you create a custom action in GitHub Actions?

-Create an action.yml
+Create an action.yml file:

 yamlCopy code